FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Methodology

 \section{Methodology}

 The complete dynamic simulation framework is composed of three different components (see Fig. \ref{fig:fig system overview}).
-Firstly, we have the standalone rendering engine built for the Vulkan API, which we will refer to from this point on as AMBF-Vulkan.
-By itself, the AMBF-Vulkan engine only renders the loaded objects and provides the option to move the virtual cameras and adjust visual parameters via a GUI.
-Secondly, we have AMBF running in headless mode to perform physics computations and communicate with user input devices.
-Thirdly, we have the communication plugin that enables AMBF to update the pose of all the objects inside the AMBF-Vulkan engine via shared memory between both processes.
-Overall, these three components work together to enable the user to access the full set of features from the dynamic simulator AMBF, while also obtaining high-quality renderings from the Vulkan rendering engine.
+Firstly, we have the standalone rendering engine Framework-Independent Rendering Engine for 3D graphics using Vulkan (FIRE-3DV).
+By itself, FIRE-3DV only renders the loaded objects and provides the option to move the virtual cameras and adjust visual parameters via a GUI.
+Secondly, we have the simulation engine running in headless mode to perform physics computations and communicate with user input devices.
+Thirdly, we have a memory region shared between both processes that is used to record scene updates given by the simulation engine to update the scene in FIRE-3DV.
+Overall, these three components work together to enable the user to access the full set of features from the dynamic simulator, while also obtaining high-quality renderings from FIRE-3DV.
 The rest of the methodology is divided as follows.
-Subsection \ref{subsect: AMBF_vulkan engine} describes the software design of the renderer AMBF-Vulkan.
-Subsection \ref{subsect: ambf-vulkan graphical} presents the graphical features that were implemented in AMBF-Vulkan to improve visual fidelity.
-Lastly, subsection \ref{subsect: interchange with AMBF} describes the communication plugin between AMBF and AMBF-Vulkan.
+Subsection \ref{subsect: AMBF_vulkan engine} describes the software design of the renderer FIRE-3DV.
+Subsection \ref{subsect: ambf-vulkan graphical} presents the graphical features that were implemented in FIRE-3DV to improve visual fidelity.
+Lastly, subsection \ref{subsect: interchange with AMBF} describes the interprocess communication plugin for AMBF and FIRE-3DV as example for how other simulators could integrate with FIRE-3DV.